nDriaDev/react-tools/apps/react-tools-demo/src/markdown/usePromiseSuspensible.md

 }
 ```

-> The _Delayed_ component uses _usePromiseSuspensible_ hook to call a promise that resolves with an array of number or reject: if promise has been resolved, array number is rendered, otherwise an alert is invocked.
+> The _Delayed_ component uses _usePromiseSuspensible_ hook to call a promise that resolves with an array of number or reject: if promise has been resolved, array number is rendered with a button to invalidate result, otherwise an alert is invocked.
 Delayed component is returned from _UsePromiseSuspensible_ component.

 ## API